cupy/cupy/docs/source/user_guide/basic.rst

 The :func:`cupy.asnumpy` method returns a NumPy array (array on the host), whereas :func:`cupy.asarray` method returns a CuPy array (array on the current device).
-Both of these methods act on an arbitrary source, meaning that they can be applied to any data on the host or device that can be converted to an array.
+Both methods can accept arbitrary input, meaning that they can be applied to any data that is located on either the host or device and can be converted to an array.